-In the 2012-2013 academic year, the Radcliffe Institute for Advanced Study launched an annual competition to highlight the potential of public art, and the visual arts in general, to contribute to intellectual conversations at Harvard and beyond.
+The Radcliffe Institute for Advanced Study is proud to launch its second Public Art Competition to highlight the potential of public art, and the visual arts in general, to contribute to intellectual conversations at Harvard and beyond.

-The competition was open to all students enrolled in a Harvard degree program, and provided them with a unique opportunity to design and build a site-specific installation for prominent display in Radcliffe Yard on a 72’ x 54’ site equipped with water, drainage, electricity, Internet access, and seating.
+The competition is open to all students enrolled in a Harvard degree program, and will provide them with a unique opportunity to design and build a site-specific installation for prominent display in Radcliffe Yard on a 72’ x 54’ site equipped with water, drainage, electricity, Internet access, and seating.
 The installation site borders Brattle Street, between Buckingham House and Putnam House in Radcliffe Yard, and is across the street from American Repertory Theater's Loeb Drama Center.

-Bold, provocative designs were encouraged and the jury of distinguished Harvard faculty assessed submissions on the basis of creativity, and construction and budget feasibility.
+Bold, provocative designs are encouraged, and a jury of distinguished Harvard faculty will assess submissions on the basis of creativity, and construction and budget feasibility.